playn/playn.github.io/docs/overview.md

 bitmaps can then be uploaded to GPU memory to create textures for eventual drawing to the framebuffer.
-Though there is no guarantee that every platform will create the same bit-for-bit result from the same set of drawing commands, our experience has been that all the platforms supported by PlayN are constistent enough to make this functionality very useful.
+Though there is no guarantee that every platform will create the same bit-for-bit result from the same set of drawing commands, our experience has been that all the platforms supported by PlayN are consistent enough to make this functionality very useful.

 ### Text rendering